Mohammad Hadis Uddin

-Mohammad Hadis Uddin (6 February 1949 – 7 August 2021) was a Bangladeshi police officer who served as the 23rd Inspector General of Police of Bangladesh Police in 2005.
+Mohammad Hadis Uddin (6 February 1949 – 7 August 2021) was a Bangladeshi police officer who served as the inspector general of police in 2005.

 He was then transferred to the establishment ministry.

 Career

-Uddin was an officer of the police cadre service of 1973 batch.
+Uddin was an officer of the police cadre service of the 1973 batch.
 He served as deputy commander in the UN Mission in Cambodia in 1993 and minister in the Bangladesh High Commission in New Delhi from 1998 to 2003.

-Uddin was the additional IGP (finance and development) at the police headquarters before being appointed the 23rd Inspector General of Police of Bangladesh Police.
+Uddin was the additional IGP (finance and development) at the police headquarters before being appointed the inspector general of police.

 Death

 Uddin died from COVID-19 in August 2021.